Hey, Scott Shannon, our two Sean Hannity Show Toll Free.

 And I see you focus.

-The first constituency is unit halls.
+The first constituency is Unit Halls.

-I don't think people know Kamala Harris yet.
+And you've got to, I don't think people know Kamala Harris yet.

 I do.